waynegraham/registry.clir.org/_projects/2015-college-women-documenting-the-student-experience-at.md

 ---
 layout: project
-title: "College Women: Documenting the Student Experience at the Seven Sisters Colleges"
+title: College Women: Documenting the Student Experience at the Seven Sisters Colleges
 ---